Bill Nelson: Environment

 Nelson and Mel Martinez co-sponsored a 2006 bill banning oil drilling off Florida's Gulf Coast.
 In 2017 he said he wanted the ban to continue to 2027, but that it was "vigorously opposed by the oil industry."
 Along with 16 Florida congress members from both parties, he urged the Trump administration to keep the eastern Gulf of Mexico off limits to oil and gas drilling.
 "Drilling in this area," they wrote, "threatens Florida's multibillion-dollar tourism-driven economy and is incompatible with the military training and weapons testing that occurs there."

 In 2011, Nelson co-sponsored the RESTORE Act, which directed money from BP fines to states affected by the Deepwater Horizon oil spill.

-On June 27, 2013, Nelson co-sponsored the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2013 (S. 1254; 113th Congress), a bill that would reauthorize and modify the Harmful Algal Bloom and Hypoxia Research and Control Act of 1998 and would authorize the appropriation of $20.5 million annually through 2018 for the National Oceanic and Atmospheric Administration (NOAA) to mitigate the harmful effects of algal blooms and hypoxia.
+On June 27, 2013, Nelson co-sponsored what became the Harmful Algal Bloom and Hypoxia Research and Control Amendments Act of 2014, which reauthorized and modified the Harmful Algal Bloom and Hypoxia Research and Control Act of 1998 and authorized the appropriation of $20.5 million annually through 2018 for the National Oceanic and Atmospheric Administration (NOAA) to mitigate the harmful effects of algal blooms and hypoxia.

 In 2015, after Gov. Rick Scott directed Florida officials to stop using the terms "climate change" and "global warming," Nelson introduced an amendment to prevent federal agencies from censoring official communications on climate change.
 It "fell to a point of order after a 51-49 vote, though Senator Marco Rubio (R-FL) joined Nelson in supporting the amendment."

 Hurricanes

-After Hurricane Maria in 2017, Nelson and Marco Rubio agreed that Trump had taken too long to send the U.S. military to Puerto Rico to take part in relief efforts.
+After Hurricane Maria in 2017, Nelson and Rubio agreed that Trump had taken too long to send the U.S. military to Puerto Rico to take part in relief efforts.
 "For one week we were slow at the switch," Nelson said in San Juan.
 "The most efficient organization in a time of disaster is an organization that is already capable of long supply lines in combat.
 And that's the U.S. military."
 After Hurricane Maria led many Puerto Ricans to flee to Florida, Nelson encouraged them to register to vote there.

 Nelson was criticized for sending campaign fundraising emails in the wake of Hurricane Irma.

 Supreme Court

-Nelson opposed and filibustered the nomination of Neil Gorsuch for the Supreme Court.
+Nelson opposed and filibustered the nomination of Neil Gorsuch to the U.S. Supreme Court.